top of page

 Nigeria - Funga Alafia

-This number is a dance as well as a welcoming song.
-The students learn the main phrase in Yoruba that roughly translates to, “I welcome you with my thoughts, my words, and my open heart.”
+This performance piece is a West-African dance as well as a welcoming song.
+The students learn the main phrase in Yoruba that roughly translates as, “I welcome you with my thoughts, my words, and my open heart.”
+Students will also have the opportunity to work with traditional instruments such as a shekere and talking drums.

 Peru Flag.png